Warsaw, the capital of Poland, was founded in the 13th century on both banks of the Vistula River.

 Warsaw is a place full of life and has its own distinctive atmosphere.
 However, the city has a sad history.
 During the second world war, the city was destroyed and then rebuilt.
 The current capital Warsaw is full of life, shopping malls and skyscrapers.

 Architecture in Wroclaw

 The attractive place for tourists is the Old Town – on the World Heritage list of UNESCO.
 Extremely attractive is also the Royal Route, the Chopin museum and site of a former Jewish ghetto.

 The Castle Krolewski (Royal Castle), which was originally built in the 13th century and was the seat of Mazovian dukes.
 Upon transfer of power (domination) from Krakow to Warsaw became the seat of the king and the government.
-Except this one castle there can be found another royal residence, the Wilanów Palace.
-During your stay in Warsaw you should also visit the Lazienki Palace, which is called “The Water Palace”.
+Except for this one castle there can be found another royal residence, the Wilanów Palace.
+During your stay in Warsaw, you should also visit the Lazienki Palace, which is called “The Water Palace”.

 So, welcome to Poland!